ArvinArpanahi/Solar-Desalination-Project/README.md

 By integrating:

 - Solar thermal energy
 - Industrial desalination systems
 - Mineral recovery processes

 the project transforms seawater into multiple revenue streams, including fresh water, clean energy, and industrial minerals.

 It is designed as a long-term infrastructure platform for coastal deployment in the Persian Gulf region, with strong potential for industrial integration, scalable expansion, and environmentally responsible resource production.

+👉 Financial Perspective:
+This is a multi-output infrastructure asset with diversified revenue streams, reducing investment risk and increasing long-term return stability.

 ---